Solve the following problem:

 when we applied the aforementioned law of exponents only to the terms with identical bases and carried the minus sign throughout the calculation for the reason we mentioned earlier,

-Note that this answer isn't among the answer choices, however, we can now apply again the negative exponent law:
+Note that this answer isn't among the answer choices, however, we can apply the negative exponent law once again:

-and we'll apply it to the first term in the multiplication of terms we got in the last step:
+We'll apply it to the first term in the multiplication of terms that we obtained in the last step:

-where in the first step we applied the aforementioned law to the first term in the multiplication, and in the next step we performed the fraction multiplication while remembering that multiplying by a fraction is essentially multiplying by the numerator,
+In the first step we applied the aforementioned law to the first term in the multiplication, and in the next step we performed the fraction multiplication whilst remembering that multiplying by a fraction is essentially multiplying by the numerator,

 Let's summarize the solution steps again: